alwaysanthony/MechaCar_statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-Tere can be many metrics that would be of interest to a consumer.
+There can be many metrics that would be of interest to a consumer.
 Initial cost, maintenance cost, fuel economy, and horse power are some to mention.

 It would be easy to compare these mestrics against the competition.